bresnow/bresnow/README.md

 ## I'm Bresnow.
 #### I create digital products and identity assets.

-#### This repo hub is a ✨ _special_ ✨  mess... almost everything in here is in development or a rough draft.
-I'm putting together an organization page for my finished stuff.
-My comments contain swear words and have no regard for spelling or grammar... because im a a fucking gangsta

 As an interface designer, I organize, plan, and create using any surface where two objects or forces meet.
 Indeed, given enough time, space and opportunity.

-I was educated as a graphic designer/ illustrator but I am a self-taught in javascript, docker, and shell.
+graphic designer/ illustrator ... javascript, docker, and shell developer.

 <!--
 **bresnow/bresnow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.